Sort Your Google Forms Results Automatically

 Step 1: Macros

 After you get a couple of form entries, go to the spreadsheet of responses.
-Use the Tools menu to choose Record macro.
+Use the Extensions menu to choose Record macro.
 Set word wrap, sort a column, make rows taller, etc… whatever you would like to do to format the spreadsheet.

 Save your macro.